mverleun/workshop-resources/README.md

 Please do not try to handle errors as a result of resource shortage in a container.
 This will mask the events from Kubernetes giving the wrong impression of the status of a pod.
 If things go sour....
 Crash!
 And crash fast.
 Let Kubernetes deal with it.
 (At the same time it saves you from writing additional code...)

+## Answers

+> Question: What is the QoS Class of this pod?

+The QoS Class is reported as: BestEffort which is the default if no resource settings are specified.

+> Question: Why is the image being pulled multiple times?

+The tag of the image is not specified.
+It is configured as `polinux/stress` which leads kubernetes to assume that it has to pull `polinux/stress:latest`.
+Because `latest` can change at any moment Kubernetes has no choice but to pull this image every time.

+> Why is the cluster suffering from these deployments?

+The combined total of memory required by the scheduled pods exceeds what the cluster has available.

+> Why is the cluster accepting this amount of pods to be scaled?

+Scaling deployments is an declaritive operation.
+There is not garantuee that this desired state will be achieved.

+> Why do we still have OOM Errors?

+Looking at the output you'll notice that there is a resource request that is less then the amount of memory required by the pod.
+The scheduler is using this value to schedule the deployment on a node.
+Eventually the demand for memory exceeds what has been reserved resulting in OOM kills due to resource shortage on the node.